enkidevs/curriculum-tools/Insight-Documentation.md

 ## Questions

 ### Practice Question
 Practice questions are questions presented with the insight.
 All practice questions should take this into account- you can reference the text.
-Practice questions should include the most authentic possible practice opportunity- check the objective you're trying to meet and try to create a fill-in-the-blanks challenge that includes code.
+Practice questions should include the most authentic possible practice opportunity- check the objective you're trying to meet and try to create a fill-in-the-blanks challenge that includes code or terminal commands.
+You can ask them to choose the correct flags to append to a terminal program, for instance, because they can read what they flags are in the insight and pick the right ones.

 Practice questions are formatted like this:
 ```